summerdawn-ai/mcpify/src/Summerdawn.Mcpify.Server/README.md

 # Summerdawn.Mcpify.Server

-Standalone MCP server that proxies requests to REST APIs without requiring any code.
+Command-line Mcpify server with stdio and http support.

+Mcpify is a zero-code MCP (Model Context Protocol) proxy that exposes an existing REST API as an MCP server.

 ## Overview

+Mcpify enables you to expose REST APIs as MCP tools without writing any code.
+Simply configure your API endpoint mappings in JSON, and Mcpify translates requests between MCP clients and your REST service.

 Mcpify Server is a ready-to-run MCP (Model Context Protocol) server that: